 The Community Vision section covers the overarching Vision Statement that will drive the heart of the Master Plan's recommendations.
 It will also outline themes and principles that characterize the main ideas and values driving the vision for the City's future.
-They describe the general want and needs of residents for transportation, safety, City services, recreation, development, and other aspects of the City's growth.
-They will provide an outline for the more specific actions and policies recommendations to help Strongsville reach its desired future.
+They describe the general wants and needs of residents for transportation, safety, City services, recreation, development, and other aspects of the City's growth.
+The themes and principles will provide an outline for the more specific action and policy recommendations to help Strongsville reach its desired future.